-It all began with the ‘commercial war’ launched by Donald Trump regarding the tax on European aluminium and steel.
+It all began with the ‘commercial war’ launched by Donald Trump regarding the tax on European aluminum and steel.
 The European Union responded with the introduction of taxes on products from the United States since June 22nd 2018.

-The bad news is, all vessels longer than 12 meters built in United States will have customs duties that will from 0% to 25%.
+The bad news is, all vessels longer than 12 meters built in the United States will have customs duties that will from 0% to 25%.
 And for the smaller ones (less than 12 meters), these duties will go from 1.7% to 26.70%.

-US-sourced parts on the above-mentioned boats, will also be taxed.
+US-sourced parts on the above-mentioned boats will also be taxed.

-Please be aware this tax also concerns and is extended to the second-hands yachts registered in the United-States and sold in Europe and this, regardless where the vessel physically from or where she’s built ! – For example, such is the case of boats under the convenience of the Delaware registry.
+Please be aware this tax also concerns and is extended to the second-hands yachts registered in the United-States and sold in Europe and this, regardless where the vessel physically from or where she’s built! – For example, such is the case of boats under the convenience of the Delaware registry.

 Plenty of boat-owners having chosen the Delaware registry are already changing to a non-US registry so their pre-owned vessels are not taxed when sold in the EU, whilst they can still apply for temporary importation while under their current ownership/registry.

 The French nautical sector didn’t have time to prepare regarding this unexpected change.
-Plenty of US-built boats and yachts dealers or agents are concerned on the consequences these new taxes will carry and to which extent this may affect their businesses.
+Plenty of US-built boats and yachts dealers or agents are concerned about the consequences these new taxes will carry and to which extent this may affect their businesses.